chan602/immunocascade/README.md

 Active learning via decision-making and system building rather than passive reading Feedback driven improvement with real-time evaluation of user actions

-Goal
-To make complex immunology concepts intuitive, interactive, and engaging—bridging the gap between memorization and true understanding.
+Goal: To make complex immunology concepts intuitive, interactive, and engaging—bridging the gap between memorization and true understanding.